MicrosoftDocs/azure-docs/articles/azure-monitor/log-query/log-powerbi-excel.md

 ## Connecting your logs to a dataset

 A Power BI dataset is a source of data ready for reporting and visualization.
-To connect a Log Analytics query to a dataset, simply copy the M code exported from Log Analytics into a blank query in Power BI.
+To connect a Log Analytics query to a dataset, copy the M code exported from Log Analytics into a blank query in Power BI.

 For more information, see [Understanding Power BI datasets](/power-bi/service-datasets-understand/).

-## Collect data with PowerBI dataflows
+## Collect data with Power BI dataflows

 Power BI dataflows also allow you to collect and store data.
-For more informaiton, see [PowerBI Dataflows](/power-bi/service-dataflows-overview).
+For more information, see [Power BI Dataflows](/power-bi/service-dataflows-overview).

 A dataflow is a type of "cloud ETL" designed to help you collect and prep your data.
 A dataset is the "model" designed to help you connect different entities and model them for your needs.